-Ronald J. Artinian, Alan L. Aufzien, John A. Aiello and Justin F. Meng are currently members of the Board of Trustees, with their terms of office scheduled to expire as of the date of the Annual Meeting.
+Donald W. Barney and John A. Aiello are currently members of the Board of Trustees, with their terms of office scheduled to expire as of the date of the Annual Meeting.
 Please see the section captioned "Board of Trustees" below for a description of the business experience of and other relevant information with respect to the nominees.

-It is the intention of the persons named in the accompanying proxy to vote, unless otherwise instructed, in favor of the election of each of Ronald J. Artinian, Alan L. Aufzien and Justin F. Meng to three-year terms as Trustees and in favor of the election of John A. Aiello to a two-year term as a Trustee.
-Should Ronald J. Artinian, Alan L. Aufzien, John A. Aiello or Justin F. Meng be unable to serve, the proxies will be voted for the election of such other person or persons as shall be determined by the persons named in the proxy in accordance with their judgment, and any such person elected in their place shall be elected to either a three-year term or a two-year term as a Trustee, as the case may be.
-Management of the Trust is not aware of any reason why Ronald J. Artinian, Alan L. Aufzien, John A. Aiello or Justin F. Meng, if elected, would be unable to serve as a Trustee.
+Unless otherwise instructed, the persons named in the accompanying proxy intend to vote in favor of the election of Donald W. Barney to a two-year term as Trustee and John A. Aiello,

+David B. Hekemian and Richard J. Aslanian to three-year terms as Trustees.
+Should Donald W. Barney, John A. Aiello, David B. Hekemian or Richard J. Aslanian be unable to serve, the proxies will be voted for the election of such other person or persons as shall be determined by the persons named in the proxy in accordance with their judgment, and any such person elected in their place shall be elected to a three-year term as Trustee.
+Management of the Trust is not aware of any reason why Donald W. Barney, John A. Aiello, David B. Hekemian or Richard J. Aslanian would be unable to serve as a Trustee if elected.